 The biggest drawback of keto shakes is that they rarely match the nutrient density of a real meal.
 Real food is generally going to be better for you than a meal replacement shake, both in terms of taste and nutrition.

 However, there’s nothing wrong with drinking keto shakes a few times a week, as long as you’re eating good food the rest of the time.

 Keto shakes are becoming increasingly easy to find.
 As keto grows in popularity, most major retailers sell some kind of keto meal replacement.
 Places to check include:

 You can also order keto shakes on Amazon.

-Keto meal replacement shakes are a convenient way to get a keto meal on the go.
+Meal replacement shakes are a convenient way to get a meal on the go.
 While they aren’t as nutrient-dense as real food, they’re great for traveling, lunch at the office, and other situations where you may not have access to keto-friendly food.